damianhakert/damianhakert.github.io/source/handbook/resellers/index.html.md

 ## Evaluation licenses for prospects
 {: #evaluation-licenses-for-prospects}

 We will issue you a 30 day evaluation license for your prospects if the deal is properly [registered](#deal-registration).
 We can renew this license if your customer needs more time.
-Upon the second request for renewal, we will assist you with a managed evaluation, where goals are set for the customer to meet, and one of our success engineers will work with you and the prospect to bring them to completion before the 3rd evaluation expires.
+Upon the second request for renewal (the 3rd license), we will assist you with a managed evaluation, where goals are set for the customer to meet, and one of our success engineers will work with you and the prospect to bring them to completion before the 3rd evaluation expires.

 ## Marketing